TomWagg/detecting-DCOs-in-LISA/README.md

 Please remember to cite Wagg et al. (2021) should you use any figure/adapted figure in any public setting (papers/talks etc.).
 Thanks!
 ### How to reproduce results/run a new simulation
-Reproducing the results from the paper is a little more involved than reproducing figures but still entirely possible.
+Reproducing the results from the paper should be just as easy as reproducing figures and adapting the simulations should also be very possible.
 Here are the steps you need to go through to run your very own simulation

 #### General steps to take